 Associate Professor of Music

 Phillip A. Swan is Co-Director of Choral Studies and Musical Director for LU Musicals.
-Swan co-directs Cantala (Lawrence University Women’s Choir - invited to sing at the 2006 North Central ACDA convention in Omaha, NE and the 2011 National ACDA conference in Chicago, IL) and Concert Choir, directs the Lawrence Hybrid Ensemble (jazz, early, contemporary and world music); teaches courses in conducting, musical theatre and music education; supervises student teachers and coaches student organized a cappella groups.
-He is also active in the Appleton community, serving as choir director at Appleton Alliance Church, and Artistic Director and Conductor for the community choir, newVoices.
-Swan received his BA in music education from Concordia College, Moorhead, MN, MM in Choral Conducting from UT El Paso, and has completed all coursework for the DMA in Choral Conducting at the University of Miami (Florida).
-His doctoral essay is focused on the choral works of Eric Whitacre.
+Swan primarily conducts Cantala; directs LUVS – LU Vocal Spectrum (jazz, early, contemporary and world music); teaches courses in conducting, musical theatre and music education; and coaches student organized a cappella groups.
+He is active in the Appleton community, serving as artistic director and conductor for newVoices (recipient of the 2016 Chorus America Education and Community Engagement Award).
+Swan received his BA in music education from Concordia College, Moorhead, MN, MM in Choral Conducting from UT El Paso, and his DMA in Choral Conducting from the University of Miami (Florida).
+His doctoral essay is entitled, "In His Own Words: The Choral Music of Eric Whitacre from 1991-2004."

-Swan served as a church music and youth director, performed in El Paso Pro Musica, and taught elementary general music in El Paso, Texas, before moving to Watertown, South Dakota in 1989, where he taught high school vocal music for ten years and was an active clinician and adjudicator.
-His duties at Watertown High School included: Fine Arts Department Chair, Bel Canto Singers (non-auditioned freshman chorus), Concert Choir (non-auditioned grade 10-12 chorus), Meistersingers (auditioned grade 11-12 chorus, who performed twice at the South Dakota Teacher Inservice), private voice lessons, two auditioned show choirs and director for the spring musicals.
-Swan was also actively involved in the Watertown community as musical director of an auditioned community choir (Kampeska Chorale), Town Players (musical theater productions of Fiddler On The Roof and Camelot), and for nine years served as music director for Ninth Avenue United Methodist Church, directing both the sanctuary choir and praise team.
-Mr. Swan was also very involved in the South Dakota chapter of the American Choral Directors Association with involvements as the Vocal Jazz Repertory and Standards Chair, South Dakota ACDA Newsletter Editor, Co-chair for the 1999 SD Summer Conference, Registration Co-chair for the 1994 ACDA North Central Division Convention, tenor section leader for the 1993 and 1995 SD Honors Choir and Interim Senior High School Repertory and Standards Chairman.
-While pursuing his Doctor of Musical Arts in Choral Conducting at the University of Miami, Swan served as senior Graduate Teaching Assistant for Jo-Michael Scheibe in the Choral Studies Program, was director of the University Women's Chorale, sang in numerous ensembles (including the prestigious University Chorale and Jazz Vocal 1) and served as Assistant Director of Music Ministries at Coral Gables Congregational Church.
+Swan served as a church music and youth director, performed in El Paso Pro Musica and taught elementary general music in El Paso, Texas, before moving to Watertown, South Dakota in 1989, where he taught high school vocal music for ten years and was an active clinician and adjudicator.
+His duties at Watertown High School included: fine arts department chair, Bel Canto Singers (freshman chorus), Concert Choir (grade 10-12 chorus), Meistersingers (auditioned grade 11-12 chorus, who performed twice at the South Dakota Teacher Inservice), private voice lessons, two auditioned show choirs, and director for five spring musicals.
+Swan was also actively involved in the Watertown community as musical director for Kampeska Chorale and Town Players, and for nine years served as music director for Ninth Avenue United Methodist Church, directing both the sanctuary choir and praise team.
+Swan was also very involved in South Dakota ACDA serving as the vocal jazz repertory and standards chair, SD-ACDA newsletter editor, co-chair for the 1999 SD Summer Conference, registration co-chair for the 1994 ACDA North Central Division Convention, tenor section leader for the 1993 and 1995 SD Honors Choir and interim senior high school repertory and standards chair.
+While pursuing his DMA in Choral Conducting at the University of Miami, Swan served as senior graduate teaching assistant for Jo-Michael Scheibe in the choral studies program, was director of the University Women’s Chorale, sang in numerous ensembles (including the prestigious University Chorale and Jazz Vocal 1) and served as assistant director of music ministries at Coral Gables Congregational Church.